tranvicuongit/my-cv/README.md

 # MY CURRICULUM VITAE PROJECT
-The project only for my curriculum vitae, use Angular JS 1.x to write framework.
+The project only for my curriculum vitae.
 HTHML5 & CSS3 with SCSS to display template.
 (Vietnamese below)

 # MY CONTACT